bbauska/W3Cx-5of5/README.md

 <h4>Example #2: plot a force directed graph using the d3.js JavaScript library</h4>

-<p>Try to click and drag nodes...
-All the graphics, animation and force repulsion,
+<p>Try to click and drag nodes&#155; All the graphics, animation and force repulsion,
 is done using the very powerful d3.js plotting library.
 Look at the HTML source code to see how we included this library in our HTML page.
 Look at the JS part; it seems complicated, but hey!
 I guess you can make your own graph with your own